-A. If you sign the enclosed proxy form and do not insert the name of a proxyholder in the space provided, you are authorizing Nancy C. Southern, Chair & Chief Executive Officer, or Charles W. Wilson, Lead Director, to vote your shares at the meeting.
+A. If you sign the enclosed proxy form and do not insert the name of a proxyholder in the space provided, you are authorizing Ms. Nancy C. Southern, Chair & Chief Executive Officer, or Mr. Charles W. Wilson, Lead Director, to vote, or withhold from voting, your shares at the meeting in accordance with your instructions.